Last updated: September 30, 2024

 If after researching how to get a loan to build a house you decide that you’d rather stay in your current home, you might consider tapping into your home equity to renovate, remodel, or upgrade.

 Home improvement is a popular reason for taking out a home equity loan.
 You can use the cash from your equity to take on a custom remodel or to build a new addition to your home.
-This can increase the value of your home and improve the overall living space.
+This may increase the value of your home and improve the overall living space.

 Discover® Home Loans offers home equity loans at low fixed rates with no appraisal fees, no origination fees, and no cash due at closing.
-You may even be able to borrow up to 90% of the value of your home’s current equity.
-Consider applying online today if you’re ready to use the cash from your equity to make your home feel like a brand new house.
+You may even be able to borrow up to 90% CLTV of the value of your home’s current equity.
+Consider applying online today if you’re ready to use the cash from your equity to help make your home feel like a brand new house.

 Please note: Discover Home Loans does not offer bridge loans or home construction loans.